mariahgaoiran/mariahgaoiran.github.io/essays/CSReleaseNotes.md

  When on a group page, users can now create a study session that includes all group members, whom users can set to either pros or studs.
 It's a lot easier than having every member navigate to the details page and join the session.

+  - *Add and delete group members:*

+ Our site used to give a funny little message about how members added to a group would be "imaginary".
+We grew too old for imaginary friends, so users can no longer add any member name they want to a group.
+All members added are now actual users, who can be added or deleted from a particular group.

   - *Session Cards:*

  A table of upcoming study sessions felt too much like a fifth grade math class.
-So we've changed the listing to display every upcoming session as a card instead, making the site look a lot cleaner and less elementary.
+So we've changed the listing to display every upcoming session as a card instead, making the site look a lot cleaner and a lot less elementary.

-   - *Add and Delete group members:*

- Our site used to give a funny little message about how members added to a group would be "imaginary".
-We grew too old for imaginary friends, so actual members can now be added to and deleted from a group.

   - *Search case-insensitive:*